-Purchase this original or a print, or a set
+Purchase a print, or a set of prints

 The original of this sketch is sold, as are the other three in this set, but prints are available of each one, and the quartet is available too, even framed as you see here.

-These are also available as a set; if you are interested in purchasing two or more, or purchasing a set of prints, please ask.
+These are also available as a set; if you are interested in purchasing a set of prints, please ask.